 As managers and stewards of this money on behalf of the government and industry, it is imperative that the RDCs are fully accountable and transparent for expenditures, and able to demonstrate the impact and performance of the work they do.

 Check out our case studies for more information about the work and impact of the RDCs.
+Or see our catalogue of performance and evaluation-related reports.

 To assist this program all RDCs support and have implemented a set of guidelines for impact assessment (updated 2014).
 An analysis of evaluation and performance activities across the RDCs identified 288 documents and evaluation artefacts generated between 2009 and 2015.
 Work is underway to collate this material and make a directory of reports publicly available.